Oceanside Detachment RCMP

 The Oceanside Detachment RCMP provides policing within the City of Parksville, the Town of Qualicum Beach and the surrounding region that includes Nanoose Bay, Errington, Coombs, French Creek, Whiskey Creek, Bowser, and Lasqueti Island.

-The detachment is located at 421 Pym Street North in Parksville and the non-emergency phone number for the Detachment is 250 248-6111.
+The detachment is located at 421 Pym Street North in Parksville and the non-emergency phone number is 250 248-6111.

 The Detachment has 38 regular members supported by nine public service employees and one municipal employee.
 It has two victim services case workers, one Restorative Justice coordinator and six guards/matrons.
 The Detachment Commander is a Staff Sergeant.
-In addition to providing 24-hour frontline policing to the approximate 50,000 residents of the area, the Detachment has a General Investigation Section, Crime Reduction Team, Municipal Traffic Section, domestic violence officer and a youth officer.
-The Detachment has partnerships with several local organizations which help the Oceanside RCMP Detachment keep our community safe:
+In addition to providing 24-hour frontline policing to the about 50,000 residents of the area, the Detachment has a General Investigation Section, Crime Reduction Team, Municipal Traffic Section, domestic violence officer and a youth officer.
+The Detachment partners with several local organizations which help the Oceanside Detachment RCMP keep our community safe:

 Police Based Victim Services